Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/02-state-storage.md

     az storage container-rm create --storage-account $STORAGEACCOUNTNAME --name $CONTAINERNAME
     ```

+Key points:

+* For this example and for simplicity, public access is allowed to this Azure storage account for storing Terraform state.
+In a production deployment, it is recommended to retrict access to this storage account using a [storage firewall, service endpoint, or private endpoint](https://learn.microsoft.com/azure/storage/common/storage-network-security).
+* Azure storage accounts require a globally unique name.
+To learn more about troubleshooting storage account names, see [Resolve errors for storage account names.](https://learn.microsoft.com/azure/azure-resource-manager/templates/error-storage-account-name)

 ### Next step

 :arrow_forward: Using bash, [Create or Import Azure Active Directory Groups for AKS Cluster Admins and AKS Cluster Users](./03-aad.md)